informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### **[FS-VC-STATE-INV]**:
-If *FastSync* terminates successfully at height *terminationHeight*, then the application state is the one that corresponds to the blockchain at height *terminationHeight*.
+If *FastSync* terminates successfully, then the application state is the one that corresponds to the blockchain at height *terminationHeight*.

 #### **[FS-VC-BLOCKS-INV]**:
-If *FastSync* terminates successfully at height *terminationHeight*, then the returned list of blocks  is the one that corresponds to the blocks of the blockchain.
+If *FastSync* terminates successfully, then the returned list of blocks  is the one that corresponds to the blocks of the blockchain.